 Following listed logical operators are frequently used by the SQL statements:

 SQL queries allow us to choose some of the specific information from a large amount of data.
 As all required may not be stored in a single table and sometimes we may need to find some data from multiple tables and we may need to merge the data from multiple tables to the single table by finding common elements from the tables.
 For this, we may also have to use various operators like UNION, INTERSECT, and MINUS and here we are going to describe UNION operator:

 UNION operator of SQL is used to unite or combine all data of two separate tables.
 Through UNION operators we can perform this operation on two tables.
 Merging two tables results in this operation.
 Through this operation, only UNIQUE values are returned by the operations.
-The vein diagram is shown below to represent UNION operation and how does it happen.
+The vein diagram is shown below to represent UNION operation and how it happens .
 If we want to use UNION operator then in the following way we can use it:

 Select * from Table1 UNION Select * from Table2 UNION Select * from Table3; Following are the characteristics of UNION operator:

 SELECT column_name(s) FROM table1 UNION SELECT column_name(s) FROM table2;